 The Post-9/11 GI Bill can pay your full resident tuition at a public school.

 Private schools can choose to participate in the "Yellow-Ribbon" program which can waive a portion of the difference in the tuition you are charged and the amount covered by the Post-9/11 GI Bill.
-Be sure to ask your school if they are planning to participate in the program.
+Be sure to ask your school if they participate in the program.

 Public schools must charge all eligible veterans who have been out of the military for less than 3 years, their dependents who are using transferred benefits, and the dependents using transferred benefits of active-duty members the resident tuition rate.

 Whether you need a guide on how to use your GI Bill, want to take advantage of tuition assistance and scholarships, or get the lowdown on education benefits available for your family, Military.com can help.
 Subscribe to Military.com to have education tips and benefits updates delivered directly to your inbox.